 For a long journey the scenery is different: you will probably not be able to avoid having to get a few visas.
 In this case one can choose to focus on areas or continents that are favourable in visa-terms OR make a rough search and calculation of all possible visa costs (this is what I did) and budget for visas separately from all other travel costs.
 A tip for visa-cost-planning: count on the higher costs possible per country, if visas turn out to be cheaper you will enjoy having a bit extra cash for a beer by the seaside or to visit one more country.

 While in India, we were often pointed our by young people, that we could travel because all borders were open for us.
-While we agree that an EU passport opens many doors (not all) we could not help but commenting back that they can easily cross to nearby countries that are restricted for us like Bhutan or to areas of their own country, India, for which we need much more expensive permits than locals (i.e. Arunachal Pradesh).
+We can only agree that an EU passport opens many doors.
+But, wishing to encourage travelling as a way to discover, we could not help but commenting back that they can easily cross to nearby countries that are restricted for us like Bhutan or to areas of their own country, India, for which we need much more expensive permits than locals (i.e. Arunachal Pradesh).
 The conclusion is that one might be able to find interesting destinations within the restrictions that apply to his/her particular passport.

 You may need it more than once.
 And whatever the bureaucratic traps, do not worry, visas are (at least for the moment) part of the journey.
 If you have some useful general tips, please share them with us for the benefit of all.